-Growing up in the digital age provides unlimited opportunities for students to connect, learn, and share information unlike any generation before.
+Growing up in the digital age provides unlimited opportunities for students to connect, learn and share information.
 While this has many benefits, families can feel overwhelmed as they navigate the new challenges associated with raising technologically savvy kids.

 Having an open dialogue with students about making smarter, safer online decisions helps prevent some of the negative consequences that can occur in the cyberspace.